ART SPACES

-Since the summer of 2020, Clifford has been working to restore the “small” barn which we believe is contemporaneous with the house, circa 1850.
+Since the summer of 2020, Clifford has been working to restore the “small” barn, circa 1850.
 The barn got a much-needed new roof at the end of 2019.
-When the pandemic shut down the world, Clifford “tore” into the barn, ripping out the west wall and part of the north wall of the lower floor, refloored two rooms, and then replaced the walls with light-filtering polycarbonate panels.
+When the pandemic shut down the world, Clifford ripped out the west wall and part of the north wall of the lower floor, refloored two rooms, and then replaced the walls with light-filtering polycarbonate panels.

 One of the rooms in the small barn is already used as a light-filled sculpture gallery.
 We envision other rooms serving flexibly as studio, performance, projection, and presentation spaces.